ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/03-Install.md

 * Dr Arm Unity project files (the accompanying zip file)
 * [_only for deploying to an Android device_] Android build support (Unity support module)

-The installation instructions in the next section will take us through the above steps one by one, starting with the Unity Hub.
+The installation instructions in the next section go through the steps shown above, starting with the Unity Hub.

 ## Installing Unity Hub, Unity and support modules

-Assuming you don't already have Unity installed:

 1. Download and install the [Unity Hub](https://unity3d.com/get-unity/download?ref=personal)

     Note that Personal licenses are free, and if running on Windows you will need Windows 10 or 11 and a GPU with DirectX 10 capabilities.
 If running Unity on a Mac or Linux, please follow the instructions for your platform.

-1. In your Unity Hub download and install Unity.
+1. In Unity Hub, download and install Unity.
 The latest LTS (Long Term Support) release should work but this project has been tested on 2022.3.12f1.

     1. In Unity Hub go to **Installs** and click **Install Editor**

     1. Go to the _Archive_ page and find version 2022.3.12f1.
 Select the "Unity Hub" download button rather than downloading the Unity Editor directly

-    1. The install will require several gigabytes (including Android deployment options) so please check your available disk space first
+    1. The install will require several gigabytes (including Android deployment options) so check your available disk space first

 1. Add Android Build support